desmos-labs/docs/versioned_docs/version-mainnet/04-validators/06-common-problems.md

 ## Problem #5: The persistent peers do not work properly

-Sometimes, it might happen that your node cannot connect to the persistent peers we have provided inside the [testnet repository](https://github.com/desmos-labs/morpheus).
+Sometimes, it might happen that your node cannot connect to the persistent peers we have provided inside the [mainnet repository](https://github.com/desmos-labs/mainnet).
 This happens because all nodes have a limit of inbound connections that they can accept.
 Once that limit is exceed, the nodes will not accept any more connections.

 In order to solve this problem, there are two alternative way: